Tishbe Vineyard, Gilead, Israel, 877 BC

 Peleg the potter greeted them out by his kiln with a smile across his red, wrinkled face.
 The usual spatter of clay dotted his black beard, but for once he did not kid Elijah and Nathan about how their knees and elbows poked out.
 He waved his powerful clay-covered hands toward his house.
 “I’ve got racks of unsold plates and bowls.
 No wine for me, boys.
 I haven’t seen three customers this week, and I don’t expect any next week.”
 He slapped the cold kiln.
 “I can fire this up all I want, but when the crops fail, people use their old, cracked ware.”

 Dad cleared his throat and tilted his head.
 “Yes.
 Um.
 Tubal had this crazy idea.
 Said in Sidon they—”

 “Sidon?
 Those shops in Sidon?”
 Peleg wiped his hands on a clay-filled rag and turned wide eyes on Dad.
 “Did old Tubes tell you about the customers that Asherah temple brings in?”

 “Uhn.”
 Elijah covered his mouth.
 Two of dad’s finest friends talking up Moloch and Asherah.

 Dad raised his wide chin.
 “We don’t need an Asherah temple, Peleg.
 What we need is another King Asa.
 Remember when he chopped down that Asherah pole of his grandmother’s?
 People said the smoke of it filled the Kidron.”

 Asherah temple.
-As Elijah trudged to the fruit and vegetable shop, he clenched his fists.
-That little girl with blood crusted on her foot headed for an Asherah temple.
+As Elijah trudged to the fruit and vegetable stand, he clenched his fists.
+That little girl with blood crusted on her foot was headed for an Asherah temple.
 He couldn’t stop the scene in his head as she whimpered and crawled away from the thick man with red hair.